Jovaan-Whitton/Foundations-of-Active-Directory/Guided-Lab/AD-Fundamentals.md

 ---

+## Scenario Background

+In this lab, I was tasked with administering and securing a corporate Active Directory environment modeled after a fictional organization.
+As part of a junior IT support role, my responsibilities included creating users and groups, managing permissions, applying security policies, and joining new hosts to the domain.
+These exercises simulate realistic tasks performed by sysadmins and IT support specialists in enterprise environments, preparing me for both defensive (blue team) and administrative duties in the field.

+---

 ## Lab Objectives
 - Understand the structure of Active Directory and how domain components are organized
 - Create Organizational Units (OUs)